 You cannot deny that modern flight is fantastic.
-Your family can wake up in Toronto or New York and be swimming in the Caribbean by the afternoon.
+Your family can wake up in Toronto or Thunder Bay and be swimming in the Caribbean by the afternoon.
 While that sounds easy enough, parents of an infant may find hours in an airplane an intimidating challenge to their sanity.
-Regardless if this is your baby’s first flight or fifth, here are five tips for a better travel experience.
+Regardless if this is your baby’s first flight or fifth, here are five tips for a better infant travel experience.

 1. Plan Your Flight Time

 While flying is not a regular part of your child’s day, sticking as close as possible to their usual routine can have a massive impact on their stress levels during flight.
 If your trip is short – under two hours – try to get an early ticket.
 Your infant will be more focused on their morning meal than the roaring engines.
 For longer travel times, look for tickets with a layover of an hour or more.
 That will give you time to change their clothes, and dirty diapers, and let them stretch their arms and legs.
 Unless the layover is a few hours or longer, avoid them during nap time; instead, let the baby sleep on the plane.

 2. Skip the Seat